 Like litter boxes, hairballs are just a fact of life should you have a cat in your home.
 We know that cats routinely groom themselves to purrfection which causes them to ingest tiny little fibers of hair.
-And while we aren’t the biggest fans of finding them–or stepping on them on the way to the bathroom in the middle of the night–it’s important to know that they develop as a result of your cat’s healthy and fastidious grooming routine.
+And we certainly aren’t the biggest fans of finding them.
+Usually by stepping on them on the way to the bathroom in the middle of the night.
+It’s important to know that they develop as a result of your cat’s healthy and fastidious grooming routine.

 Why Exactly Do Cats Get Hairballs?